sds192fall2022/Lab1/README.md

 **CONGRATULATIONS!
 You've configured GitHub to connect with RStudio!
 Now onto assignment submission practice.**

-10. Click this link to accept this assignment in our GitHub classroom.
+10. Click <a href="https://classroom.github.com/a/84Ddr9r2">this link</a> to accept this assignment in our GitHub classroom.
 Then a private repository (repo) will be automatically created for you.
 It might take a few minutes.

 11. Once the repo is created, copy and paste the "Clone" URL from the repo that was just created to your clipboard.
 It should look something like https://github.com/sds192fall2022/Lab1/YOURUSERNAME.git